Virtual Assistant Tasks and Duties to Outsource

 Back Office Support Tasks For Virtual Assistants

 Some 28% of back-office work consists of routine tasks.
-A virtual assistant takes on many of them to provide administrative support that frees up staff members' time for more valuable work.
+A virtual assistant handles many of these tasks to provide administrative support, freeing up staff members' time for more valuable work.

 Bookkeeping